Enumerating Non-Stable Vector Bundles: Some fundamental results and constructions for simplicial sets

-\end{theorem} \begin{remark} From this result, together with the existence result of Moore-Postnikov systems for maps in $\sset$, one deduces a rather complete Moore-Postnikov decomposition for $\sset$ as in \cite[ChapterVI, \S3]{GJ}.
-There is a similar result in the motivic homotopy category, see \Cref{MotMP} in the next section (of similar form). \end{remark}
+\end{prop} \begin{remark} From this result, together with the existence result of Moore-Postnikov systems for maps in $\sset$, one deduces a complete Moore-Postnikov decomposition for $\sset$ as in \cite[ChapterVI, \S3]{GJ}.
+There is a similar result in the motivic homotopy category, see \Cref{MotMP} in the next section. \end{remark}